PossiblePanda/QueryAuth/README.md

     end
 }

-print(condition()) -- Conditions are just functions, so you run them using parentheses.
+print(condition(player)) -- Conditions are just functions, so you run them using parentheses.
 ```